 Prerequisites: Phys 133 or 152

 An application of the concepts of quantum physics introduced in Physics 215 and the theory of relativity to several areas of 20th century physics.
 Topics to be covered include models of nuclear structure, radioactivity, nuclear reactions, elementary particles, and grand unification of the fundamental forces.
 Programming in Mathematica will be used.
-Taught in the fall semester of even years.

 Prerequisites: Phys 215